Political career of Vladimir Putin

 The political career of Vladimir Putin concerns the career of Vladimir Putin in politics, including his current tenure as President of Russia.
 Putin's career has evolved from early administrative roles in Saint Petersburg to national security leadership and long-standing presidency.

-His political rise began in the [Saint Petersburg administration (1990–1997), where in May 1990 he was appointed as an advisor on international affairs to Mayor Anatoly Sobchak.
+His political rise began in the Saint Petersburg City Administration (1990–1997), where in May 1990 he was appointed as an advisor on international affairs to Mayor Anatoly Sobchak.
 Shortly thereafter, in June 1991, he became the head of the Committee for External Relations of the Saint Petersburg Mayor’s Office, overseeing the promotion of international ties, foreign investment, and the registration of business ventures.
 Though his tenure was marred by investigations from the city legislative council concerning discrepancies in asset valuation and the export of metals, Putin retained his position until 1996.
 During the mid-1990s, he expanded his responsibilities in Saint Petersburg, serving as first deputy head of the city administration and leading the local branch of the pro-government political party Our Home Is Russia, as well as participating in advisory roles with regional newspapers.

 Transitioning to the national scene in 1996, Putin was called to Moscow following the electoral defeat of Sobchak, where he assumed the role of Deputy Chief of the Presidential Property Management Department.
 In this capacity, he was responsible for managing the transfer of former Soviet assets to the Russian Federation.
 His career in Moscow advanced rapidly with his appointment in 1997 as deputy chief of the Presidential Staff and later as chief of the Main Control Directorate of the same department.
 A pivotal moment came in 1998 when President Boris Yeltsin appointed him director of the FSB, Russia’s primary intelligence and security agency.
 In this role, Putin concentrated on reorganising and strengthening the agency after years of perceived decline, a period that would prove formative for his later approach to governance.

-In August 1999, Putin’s profile increased substantially when he was named one of the three first deputy prime ministers, and later the acting prime minister following the dismissal of Sergei Stepashin’s cabinet.
+In August 1999, Putin’s profile increased substantially when he was named one of the three first deputy prime ministers, and later the acting prime minister following the dismissal of Sergei Stepashin's Cabinet.
 Endorsed by Yeltsin as his preferred successor, Putin quickly capitalised on his law-and-order reputation and rose in popularity, winning the presidential election in March 2000 and being inaugurated on 7 May 2000.
 Throughout his subsequent terms, alternately serving as president and prime minister, Putin has overseen extensive reforms aimed at consolidating state power, restructuring federal relations, and curbing the influence of oligarchs.
 His tenure has been punctuated by significant foreign policy actions, including the controversial annexation of Crimea in 2014, military interventions in Syria, and ongoing involvement in the Russo-Ukrainian War.